 Ruby and Sapphire gave Arbok access to two very useful abilities.
 One is Intimidate, one of the strongest abilities in the game, reducing the physical attack of your opponent’s Pokemon by one stage when Arbok switches in.
 Intimidate is a huge part of competitive Pokemon, as evidenced by Incineroar being the most popular competitive mons in Sword and Shield.
 The other is Shed Skin, which gives Arbok a one-in-three chance to literally shed a status condition at the end of each turn.
 This allowed Arbok to become more of a pivot mon, switching in to take a Thunder Wave or an attack it resists, while also being able to deal some damage on the way out.

 Diamond and Pearl gave Arbok access to Poison Jab, which has a 30 percent chance to poison, and the deadly but often inaccurate Gunk Shot.
 It could also pack Seed Bomb and Crunch based on the metagame and the type coverage needed by the trainer’s team.
+Notably, same-type attack moves had now been split into physical and special types.
+This meant that Crunch was now a physical attacking move, meaning that Arbok could use it much more effectively.
+Unfortunately, Sludge Bomb was now a Special attacking move, meaning its reliance on Poison Jab and Gunk Shot (both physical moves) would greatly increase.

 Black and White, despite having a competitive atmosphere filled with Psychic and Ground types that could really mess it up, Arbok gained its best new move yet.
 Coil is one of the best moves you could give Arbok, a move that increases Attack, Defense, and Accuracy by one stage.
 This makes Gunk Shot a 91 percent accurate move rather than 70.
 It also meant that Sucker Punch hit much harder, as well as Earthquake or Seed Bomb.
 Arbok also gained the held item Black Sludge, which is the same thing as Leftovers for Poison types, allowing another Pokemon on the team to pack Leftovers.
 Arbok also gained the hidden ability Unnerve, and while stopping opponents from eating Berries can be useful, it’s not better than its other abilities.